Seagreen Offshore Wind Farm

 The project's owners, SSE Renewables and TotalEnergies, and the project’s Tier 1 suppliers, aim to utilise as many local, Scottish and UK based suppliers where reasonably possible during all stages of the development.

-Once the offshore wind farm enters commercial operation, there will be significant opportunities for the Scottish and UK supply chain to benefit throughout the long-term operational phase which is typically for 25 years.
+There will be significant opportunities for the Scottish and UK supply chain to benefit throughout the long-term operational phase which is typically for 25 years.

 |About Seagreen wind farm|